 It's easy to dismiss the Pharisees.
 It's easy to write them off as being some long-ago, far-away religious zealots from a different time and place.
 It's even easy to dismiss those people in the early church to whom Mark wanted to make clear that a resurgence of Pharisaic misplaced zeal for religious observances was in contrast to what Jesus' asked of those who would follow him.
 Unfortunately it's even easy to dismiss those people in the Christian faith today who still believe that the rules are more important than the grace.
 It's easy to dismiss all of them, but it's wrong.
 We need to understand why people choose rules over grace; to understand why people stop at the Ten Commandments, and fail to hear that Jesus explicitly gave us a new one.
-We need to understand how otherwise intelligent people can latch on to a set of observances that cause discrimination, that cause rejection, that cause such pain to others in God's kingdom.
+We need to understand how otherwise intelligent people can latch on to a set of observances that cause discrimination, that cause oppression and rejection, that cause such pain to others in God's kingdom.
 We need to probe, to dig, to ask, to find the root reasons why people will hide behind elaborate displays of faithfulness, and rigid reactions to all of life's complex situations.
-We need to understand why we do the same thing.
+We need to understand why they do so, in order that we can understand why we do the same thing.